 The image above shows some basic anatomy.
 The left side of the body has the platysma and Trapezius removed.
 Under that, the vascular bundle that contains the subclavian vein and artery can be better seen.
 This vascular bundle mainly feeds the arm and hand.
 Not shown in this image is the Brachial Plexus which is a nerve bundle coming from the neck also feeding the arm and hand.

 Kesagiri has the sword striking the muscles of the shoulder mostly.
-This has a limited effect on mobility or use of the arm.
+This has a limited effect on mobility or the use of the arm.
 The arm could still most likely be raised somewhat and used.
 The real issue, however, is the severing of the neurovascular bundle just under those muscles and the clavicle.

 Visualizing iaido or kenjutsu like this seems exceptionally violent.
 We must though, as students and teachers contemplate the actions of the sword and its consequences.
 I take no pleasure thinking about the details, but they must be thought about to understand what the sword art and techniques are conveying.

 The sword can break through the clavicle which will make it difficult to use that arm.
 The sword at this point will sever the veins and arteries that are usually protected by the clavicle.
 The loss of blood from this area will often result in unconsciousness in a few minutes and death from the loss of blood within around 60 minutes.
 If the clavicle or ribs are also broken the likelihood of further complications occurs as bone fragments can rupture the veins there.
-This is a problem if only the ribs and clavicle are broken while surviving the initial sword strike.
+This is a problem if only the ribs and clavicles are broken while surviving the initial sword strike.

 It seems rather good odds that the sword will reach the brachial plexus which will sever the nerves to the arm, as well as the subclavian artery and vein causing a traumatic shock (unconsciousness) and blood loss.